dfelinto/blender/doc/python_api/rst/bge.texture.rst

       :type: bool

-.. class:: ImageRender(scene, camera)
+.. class:: ImageRender(scene, camera, fbo=None)

    Image source from render.
+The render is done on a custom framebuffer object if fbo is specified, otherwise on the default framebuffer.

    :arg scene: Scene in which the image has to be taken.
    :type scene: :class:`~bge.types.KX_Scene`
    :arg camera: Camera from which the image has to be taken.
    :type camera: :class:`~bge.types.KX_Camera`
+   :arg fbo: Off-screen render buffer object (optional)
+   :type fbo: :class:`~bge.render.RASOffScreen`

    .. attribute:: alpha